pedroswitch/personalfinance/README.md

 1. DDD architecture;
 2. Database operations (with repositories);
 3. API design (it is a web application!);
-4. Unit and integration testing;
+4. Unit and integration testing (services with isolation);
 5. Front-end development (with REACT);
 6. SOLID principles and GRASP patterns.